donkirkby/donimoes/docs/new_rules.md

 ![Diagram](images/new_rules/diagram16.png)

 # Games
+## 77
+I spent a lot of my childhood playing Oh Hell, so I loved David Parlett's 99 when I read his book, "Original Card Games".
+Building your bid out of three cards from your hand adds a lovely puzzle to the beginning of each hand.

+In this game, I tried to capture some of that bidding puzzle, and mix it with the double suits in the Decktet.

+### Setup
+Shuffle the dominoes face down, then each player flips over one domino.
+Highest total pips will lead the first trick.
+Players tied for the lead should flip over another domino to break the tie.

+### Starting the Hand
+At the beginning of each hand, shuffle the dominoes face down, then the leader flips one domino face up to choose the trump suits.
+Each player now draws nine dominoes and looks at them without letting the other players see.
+Each player chooses two dominoes from their hand, and places them face down to the right of their hand.
+These two dominoes secretly record how many tricks the player has to win, and will be explained later.
+Finally, players have the option to make premium bids.

+### Taking Tricks
+Every domino played will use one of its numbers as a suit and the other as a value.
+Blanks cannot be used as a suit, so ignore them on the trump domino or the led domino.
+Each domino is compared to the led domino and the trump domino to decide which number is the suit.
+If either number matches the led domino, that number is the suit.
+If neither number matches the led domino but one of them matches a trump suit, then that number is the suit.
+If neither number matches the led domino or a trump suit, then the domino can't win the trick.

+Starting with the lead, each player plays one domino face up to the middle of the table.
+After assigning suits as described above, determine the winner.
+Look at the dominoes played after the lead, and go through the four possible suits: big trump, little trump, big lead, little lead.
+The first suit used on any domino after the lead will determine the winner.
+The highest value in that suit wins the trick.
+If no dominoes played in any of those suits, then the lead wins the trick and leads again.
+The lead domino may change suit as you compare it to the other dominoes.
+Remember that blanks can never be used as a suit.

+Whoever wins the trick places the dominoes in a face-down stack to the left of their hand, and then leads to the next trick.

+Example 1: Alice leads 41 when the trump is 62.
+Bob plays 51 to beat Alice in the 1 suit, but Charlie wins by playing 43 to beat Alice in the 4 suit.
+Charlie wins, because the 4 suit is compared before the 1 suit.

+Example 2: Alice leads 53 when the trump is 41.
+Bob plays 22, and Charlie plays 51.
+Although 1 is a trump suit, 51 has to use the 5 suit, because it matches the lead.
+51 has a lower value than 53, so Alice wins the trick.

+### Bidding
+The two dominoes in the bid use their smaller number as the value of the bid, so 62 and 33 would form a bid for five tricks.

+After all players have placed a bid, players may convert their bid to "declare" or "reveal".
+Declaring is flipping your bid face up, and revealing is showing your hand as well as your bid.
+To be formal, go around the table from the lead's left, allowing players to make premium bids, with "reveal" surpassing "declare".
+Only one player may make a premium bid.

+### Scoring
+After playing all seven tricks in a hand, players reveal their bids and record the scores.
+Winning each trick scores one point, but the big points come from matching the bid.
+Look at how many players matched, then score 10 points if two matched, and 20 points if only one matched.
+A "declare" bid wins an extra 20 points, and a "reveal" bid wins an extra 50, making 77 a perfect score.

+A game is played to 100 points.
+Leading the first trick passes to the left.

+### Two-Player Variant
+Deal a dummy hand face down, and pick two random dominoes as its bid.
+After all the bidding is finished, flip the dummy hand face up and leave its bid face down.

+The lead player for each trick always plays the third domino to the trick from the dummy hand.
+If the dummy wins a trick, the player who led the previous trick leads from the dummy hand and plays third from their own hand.

+Scoring works as normal, counting the dummy as a third player.

 ## Tetromino Road
 The dominoes are played on an 8x8 grid.
 Make the edges out of face-down dominoes, or play on a chess board where a pair of squares are the same size as